Redocly/redocly-cli/docs/commands/push.md

 ## Introduction

-Redocly Workflows integrates with [popular version control services](../../workflows/sources/index.md) and uses them as the source of your API definitions to help you automatically validate, build, and deploy API reference docs and developer portals.
+Redocly Workflows integrates with [popular version control services](../../workflows/sources/index.md) and uses them as the source of your API descriptions to help you automatically validate, build, and deploy API reference docs and developer portals.
 This approach requires you to give Redocly Workflows access to your repositories.

-The Redocly CLI `push` command helps you automate API definition updates without granting Redocly Workflows access to your repositories.
-This is useful when you can't or don't want to grant Redocly Workflows permissions to your repositories, or when your API definitions are generated automatically from code annotations in a CI/CD pipeline
+The Redocly CLI `push` command helps you automate API description updates without granting Redocly Workflows access to your repositories.
+This is useful when you can't or don't want to grant Redocly Workflows permissions to your repositories, or when your API descriptions are generated automatically from code annotations in a CI/CD pipeline

 This allows you to:

 - Benefit from using Redocly Workflows to preview documentation and portal builds.
 - Manage versions in the API registry.

-Apart from uploading your API definition file, the `push` command can automatically upload other files if they are detected or referenced in the API definition:
+Apart from uploading your API description file, the `push` command can automatically upload other files if they are detected or referenced in the API description:

 - the [Redocly configuration file](../configuration/index.mdx) and any configuration files referenced in the `extends` list.
 - the `package.json` file (if it exists) from the folder where you're executing the `push` command.
 Redocly Workflows uses the `@redocly/cli` version specified in `package.json`.